Celebrity makeup artists recommend their favorite long-lasting lipsticks

 Stila High-Shine Lip Vinyl ($24; stilacosmetics.com)

 Don't want to choose between a long-wearing liquid lipstick and a glossy finish?
-Then you'll be glad to test this argan oil-infused lipstick that will help keep your pout well-moisturized in the winter weather.
+Then you'll be glad to test this argan oil-infused lipstick that will help keep your pout well moisturized in the winter weather.
 The shade Supercharge is a beginner-friendly berry lacquer with flecks of magenta pigment that can instantly brighten your face.

 _______________________________________________________________________________